tomduff/matrix-sequencer/README.md

 + 1 - As programmed on Track 1
 + 2 - As programmed on Track 2
 + 3 - As programmed on Track 3
-+ Offbeat - Inverse of Track 1
++ Offbeat - Inverse of Track 1 or the clock signal

 ## Guidance
 **_This is a work in progress!_**